-Technically, this is a difficult work.
-It is in three movements, like the majority of concertos, and Allegro Moderato, an Adagio and the 3rd Allegro movement which switches to D-major and ¾ time.
+Technically, this is difficult work.
+It is in three movements, like the majority of concertos, and Allegro Moderato, an Adagio, and the 3rd Allegro movement which switches to D-major and ¾ time.
 The most standout feature is the cadenza for the violinist in the first movement.

 A Note for Students of Music